samipmainali/SpotGen-Spotify-Account-Generator/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to copy the entire content and modify it as needed.

+## Important

+# For now i am working on getting the client token for the mobile device.
+Might take a while till then join the discord and dm for me the token.

 ## Discord

 # https://discord.gg/QMUt3vrZXB